AdobeDocs/target.de-DE/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 >[!NOTE]
 >
->Vor Kurzem aufgerufene Artikel  berücksichtigt sowohl globale Ausschlüsse als auch die ausgewählte Sammlungseinstellung für die Aktivität.
-Wenn ein Artikel durch einen globalen Ausschluss ausgeschlossen oder nicht in der ausgewählten Sammlung enthalten ist, wird er nicht angezeigt.
-Daher sollte bei Verwendung des Kriteriums „Vor Kurzem aufgerufene Artikel“ die Einstellung „Alle Sammlungen“ verwendet werden.
+>[!UICONTROL Bei kürzlich angezeigten Elementen] werden sowohl die globalen Einstellungen als auch die ausgewählte Sammlungseinstellung für die Aktivität berücksichtigt.
+If an item is excluded by a global exclusion, or is not contained in the selected collection, it will not be displayed.
+Therefore, when using a [!UICONTROL Recently Viewed Items] criteria, the &quot;All Collections&quot; setting should generally be used.

 ## Empfehlungslogik